DDMJOHNM/photo-gallery/readme.md

 ## Photo Gallery

-- Building an authentication system using bcyrpt
+- Building an authentication system using bcrypt

 - Session managment using hmac